heatsrc/vue-declassified/client/README.md

-# Vexus
+# Vue DeClassified (VueDc)

 ## Convert Vue Class Components to Vue 3 script setup

-Vexus is an opinionated tool that will format Vue class components to script setup.
-Vexus is heavily influence by the great work of yoyo930021: https://github.com/yoyo930021/vc2c
+VueDc is an opinionated tool that will format Vue class components to script setup.
+This project a fork and re-write of yoyo930021's [vc2c](https://github.com/yoyo930021/vc2c)

 ### Opinionated decisions These decisions are made arbitrarily, mostly for sanity and convenience.